UPB-SysSec/3MF-Analyzer/README.md

 ## Setup

 There are three ways in which you can run the tool.
-To gather data only the first option (on a Windows machine) works.
+For the `run` command and the manual GUI-mode for the `evaluate` command only the first option works.
 The other options can be used to test the test case creation an evaluation.

 1. **On the machine directly**: